harrysdc/SI507-Final-project/README.md

 # Book Recommendation System

-This is a SI507 final project designed to recommend and present books to users based on user preference
+This is a SI507 final project designed to recommend and present books to users based on the user preferences.

 ## Data sources